Hennepin County Conciliation Court

 A person, company, agency or other type of organization can be a "party" (plaintiff or defendant) to a Conciliation Court case.
 A plaintiff is the party that sues, and a defendant is the party that is being sued.

-The Statement of Claim (filed by a plaintiff to start a court action) and the Statement of Counterclaim (may be filed by a defendant), are written statements of fact signed by the party under oath.
+The Statement of Claim (filed by a plaintiff to start a court action) and the Statement of Counterclaim (may be filed by a defendant), are written statements of fact signed by the party under oath or penalty of perjury.
 Generally, a party must personally know the facts of the case and be able to testify about the facts at a hearing.

 Pursuant to a Standing Order for Conciliation Court, court staff must reject any claim that is filed on behalf of another individual using a Power of Attorney.
 The meaning of a "Durable" Power of Attorney is explained in this Power of Attorney Fact Sheet.